-he University of Botswana (UB) in partnership with Boitekanello College organised a joint Community Health and Wellbeing Expo at Kgope village in Kweneng District.
+The University of Botswana (UB) in partnership with Boitekanello College organised a joint Community Health and Wellbeing Expo at Kgope village in Kweneng District.
 The event supports National Health Service by providing free health checks, information and advice on healthy living to the community.
-The activities for the event included health screening (Body Mass Index, Pressure, Diabetes and Cholesterol), health education, community consultations, dialogue, hamper donations to the less privileged members of the community as well as children's games.
+The activities for the event included health screening (Body Mass Index, Blood Pressure, Diabetes and Cholesterol), health education, community health dialogue, consultations, and food hamper donations to the less privileged members of the community as well as children's games.

-Giving the welcome remarks, Kgope leader, Kgosi Kgosimokgalo, expressed gratitude and appreciation to both institutions for providing annual health care services to the Kgope village community.
+Giving the welcome remarks, Kgope tribal

+leader, Kgosi Kgosimokgalo, expressed gratitude and appreciation to both institutions for providing annual health care services to the Kgope village community.
 She said organising the annual Health Expo in the village demonstrates support and commitment in the fight against non-communicable diseases (NCDs).
 She added that Health Care Expos also assisted in bringing health care services closer to the community given shortage of resources at their satellite health post.